 There are no rules for 31 Days.
 There’s nobody checking your blog every single day for 31 days to see if you really published a post every 24 hours.

-Last year I took Saturdays and Sundays off from my 31 Days series, making the total number of posts much more doable.
-Taking Sundays off would mean only 27 posts for 2013, or 23 posts if you take both Saturdays and Sundays off.
+One I took Saturdays and Sundays off from my 31 Days series, making the total number of posts much more doable.
+Taking Sundays off would mean only 27 posts for 2015, or 22 posts if you take both Saturdays and Sundays off.

 If you have enough content pre-written, you could schedule your weekend posts ahead of time or keep weekend posts to a quote or pinnable image.
 Just make sure that you’ll have a life outside of your blog during October, especially if you have a blogging conference on the calendar that month!